bitwarden/help/_articles/account/setup-two-step-login-authenticator.md

 ## Test

 1. **IMPORTANT:** Ensure that you have copied down your [two-step login recovery code]({% link _articles/account/lost-two-step-device.md %}) in case something goes wrong.
-2. Log out of the bitwarden web vault.
+2. Log out of the Bitwarden web vault.
-3. Log back into the bitwarden web vault.
+3. Log back into the Bitwarden web vault.
 You should now be prompted with an authenticator two-step login option.
-4. Authenticator protection works with all bitwarden applications (web, mobile, desktop, browser).
-Log out of and back in to any other bitwarden applications that you are using to confirm that two-step login via authenticator app is properly working.
+4. Authenticator protection works with all Bitwarden applications (web, mobile, desktop, browser).
+Log out of and back in to any other Bitwarden applications that you are using to confirm that two-step login via authenticator app is properly working.
 You will eventually be logged out automatically.